ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/scRNA_seq_FAQs.md

 The pipeline for raw counts includes the following steps:

 1. **Fetching Raw Counts**: The starting point for the pipeline is getting the raw counts from the source by
- a.
-Either downloading data directly from the source  - A text file is created with links for downloading
+   - Either downloading data directly from the source  - A text file is created with links for downloading
- b.
-Downloading manually
+   - Downloading manually
 Associated barcodes and gene probes are fetched with the raw counts

 2. **Preparing Data files**: A JSON file is created for the pipeline to run.
    - A JSON file with all the required input parameters is created.
 As per the parameters given in the JSON file, further steps in the pipeline are run
    - In case raw counts are downloaded from the source directly, the file is unzipped and data is arranged in a structured way

 3. **Creating h5ad**: With the input as the above JSON file, the pipeline starts to create the initial h5ad.
    - Programmatic checks are performed to ensure the data matrix contains raw counts only
    - If the matrix is not found to be in the correct format (as per the raw count acceptable values), the pipeline stops
    - Pipeline accepts the raw counts as per defined the acceptable values, i.e. integer values and >1000
    - The index for cell data is sample: barcode and information with respect to each sample: barcode (cell id = sample: barcode) is added
    - Feature IDs are converted to Hugo Symbols (or Ensembl IDs where conversion to Hugo symbols is not available or ambiguous)
    - Initial h5ad is created

 4. **Metadata Curation**:
    - The curation pipeline adds curated metadata to the file - sample/cell level metadata is added to the h5ad file
    - The curation pipeline generates dataset metadata

 5. **QC metrics**: Scanpy QC metrics are calculated and added to the h5ad file